uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/make_contribution.rst

 Management>` section of this document for an overview of how the ``dvmdostem`` project uses Git and Github.

-*************************
-Why use version control?
-*************************

-As mentioned in the :ref:`Version Management <software_development_info:Version Management>` section, using version control in a project really serves several
-purposes:

-   #.
-Provenance - being able to understand (and trust) where the code came
-      from.
-   #.
-Facilitating contributions from multiple people.
-   #.
-Backup - being able to
-      revert the code to a previous state in case of an error or other need.

-These needs can of course be met without a full fledged version control system and as you struggle to learn Git you will almost certainly be tempted to just go back to periodically emailing yourself backups or printing out the code and locking it in your gun safe.
-However I would encourage you to persevere as once you have the basics of Git under your belt, it will fundamentally change the way you think about programming and will enable you to interact with a wide variety of software projects as well as having great control over your own projects.

-As you work with Git it is valuable to keep in mind the reasons you are using version control: backup, collaboration, and provenance.
-Cultivating a clean, readable, traceable history frequently requires extra steps and care that will seem extraneous in the moment.
-However with a multi-person project this care is essential to making the project history useful.
-When you are stuck and wondering what to do, it is often helpful to think in terms of how you want the code history (commit graph) to look when you are finished.
-With the idea of the history you want to achieve in mind, you can then find a path forward.

 ******************************************************
 Single person topic branch and pull request process